Pasadena Police Department (California): History

+Newly-hired PPD officers in uniform, July 2026.

 The Pasadena Police Department was founded in 1886.
 The department was one of the first police departments to have female police officers.
 In 2006, Commander Marilyn Diaz left PPD to become the police chief for Sierra Madre, California, becoming Los Angeles County's first female municipal police chief.

 In 2004, the Pasadena Unified School District dismantled the Pasadena Unified School District Police Department, amidst budget cuts.
 As a result, the Pasadena Police Department took over police services for the Pasadena Unified School District and PPD's division on PUSD schools is known as the Safe Schools Team, which is made of eight sworn members—one sergeant and seven officers.

 Currently the department patrols some notable events, such as the Rose Bowl and the Tournament of Roses Parade, which works jointly with the Los Angeles County Sheriff's Department.

 The department usually steps up patrols by adding officers in areas of recent homicides.
 This is known as Operation Safe City.

 The department utilizes primarily the Orange County Sheriff's Academy in Tustin for academy training.
 PPD also utilizes the Rio Hondo Regional Police Academy in Whittier.

 Since the establishment of the Pasadena Police Department, three officers have died in the line of duty.